 The Student Diversity and Inclusion Award provides assistance to students from historically underrepresented minority groups.
 Awardees will receive tailored professional development training, mentorship, and networking opportunities, as well as one year of membership to the Society.
-They will also receive significantly discounted registration and housing to attend the annual Joint Meeting of Ichthyologists and Herpetologists.
+They will also receive a monetary prize ($500-$1000) to help cover registration, travel, and lodging costs for attending the annual Joint Meeting of Ichthyologists and Herpetologists.

-To be eligible for a Student Diversity and Inclusion Award, applicants must fill out the application (coming soon) and demonstrate that they:
+To be eligible for a Student Diversity and Inclusion Award, applicants must fill out the application and demonstrate that they:

 - Have a keen interest in the scientific study or management of fishes, or amphibians, and/or reptiles (to be described in your application essay);